Download the agenda here or see below for session descriptions

 - Evaluate ideas and strategies for strengthening operations at health centers to ensure financial sustainability and the ability to provide ongoing access to quality care.

-Dr. Laura Makaroff, DO and Dr. Dennis Ahnen, MD will serve as presenter for this session.
-Additional details coming soon!
+Dr. Laura Makaroff, DO and Dr. Dennis Ahnen, MD will serve as presenters for this session.

 Break for closing/lunch